chihyanghsu0805/keras_tutorial/notes/RNNs.md

 `Bleu Score` is commonly used for evaluating translation.
 Bleu stands for Bilingual Evaluation Understudy.
 The `precision` is defined as (#occurence in truth) / (#occurence in prediction). `Brevity Penalty` is used to penalize short sentences.

-`Attention Model` us used to overcome problems with long sequences.
+`Attention Model` is used to overcome problems with long sequences.
 It multiplies the activation by `attention α` where the sum of attention is 1.